os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

 ---

 #### System Programming
-- System programming needs to understand the **privilege level architecture** of the processor, and be familiar with the allowed register resources, memory resources and peripheral resources of each privilege level
+- System programming needs to understand the **privilege architecture** of the processor, and be familiar with the allowed register resources, memory resources and peripheral resources of each privilege.
-- **Write kernel-level code**, construct the operating system, and support application execution
+- **Write kernel-level code**, construct OS, and support application execution
    - Memory management, process scheduling
    - Exception handling, interrupt handling
    - System calls, Peripheral control